CDAC stuents at SSAP Symposium.

 10. Struzhkin, V. V., B. Militzer, W. L. Mao, H.-k.
 Mao and R. J. Hemley, Hydrogen storage in clathrates.
 Chemical Reviews 107, 4133-4151 (2007). —402 citations.

-Altogether over 1700 papers have been published as a direct result of CDAC funding.
+Altogether nearly 1800 papers have been published as a direct result of CDAC funding.
 View all of them here.

 ========================================================================================